JIoJIaJIu/ton_challenge_2/mlm/README.md

 ## MLM Smarcontract

-The smartcontract provides hierahical bounty for the payments
+The smartcontract provides hierahical bounty for the payments.
+It can be used for creating referal programs and support MLM (multi-level marketing) structure (not implemented).

+Smartcontract works as simple wallet and accept simple transfer message where in binary comment (0xff) the referral address exists.
+After processing amount of Grams is transfered to the source wallet minus referral bounty if referral address exists.
+The referral address and his parent (and parent of the parent, depends on scm configs) earns its part

 ### How to

-* `./build.sh`
+* `./build.sh -h`
-* `./test.sh`
+* `./test.sh -h`

-Smartcontract works as simple wallet and accept simple transfer message where in binary comment (0xff) the referral address exists.
-After processing amount of Gram is transfered to the source wallet minus referral fee if referral address exists and found in the scm data.
-Also the referral address and his parent (and parent of the parent, depends on scm configs) earns
+#### How to init

+* `./build.sh init -s addr`
+  where
+  `addr` is the wallet where the grams minus bounties should be transfered

+#### How to transfer grams from existed wallet

+* `./build.sh transfer -f from_addr -k from_addr.pk -s scm_addr --amount grams --ref ref_addr`
+  where
+  `from_addr` - your wallet addr
+  `from_addr.pk` - your wallet private key for subscribing external request
+  `scm_addr` - this smarconctract scm
+  `ref_addr` - referral addr

 ### Smarcontracts Plans